FAQs

 How can I get close to the birds?

 Ospreys are very easily disturbed and are particularly sensitive to seeing people.
 Even the sighting of people hundreds of metres away can cause disturbance and impact their breeding success.
 Disturbing Osprey or their nests is a criminal offence.
 We know the view point is a long way from the nest but it is currently the nearest point with public access.
-Also, these are young birds on a new nest and they will be more prone to disturbance than older and more established pairs and we ask that for 2024 you do not try to get any closer.
-We hope that in 2025 there will be arrangements for closer viewing and photography.
+Also, these are young birds on a new nest and they will be more prone to disturbance than older and more established pairs and we ask that for the time beingyou do not try to get any closer.
+We hope that there will be arrangements in place for closer viewing and photography.
 Please be patient and put the interests of the birds first.

 What happens if one or both birds fail to return from migration?